Carbohydrates From Smallest To Largest

 Polysaccharides: The Largest Carbohydrates

 Polysaccharides are long chains composed of hundreds or even thousands of monosaccharide units.
 They serve as energy storage molecules (like starch and glycogen) or structural components (like cellulose and chitin).
 Starch, found in plants, is made up of amylose and amylopectin and serves as a major energy reserve.
 Glycogen, the animal equivalent of starch, is stored primarily in the liver and muscles.
-Cellulose, a structural polysaccharide, forms the cell walls of plants and is the most abundant organic polymer on Earth.
+So cellulose, a structural polysaccharide, forms the cell walls of plants and is the most abundant organic polymer on Earth.
 Unlike starch and glycogen, cellulose is indigestible by humans but is crucial for digestive health as dietary fiber.

 Real Examples in Nature and Nutrition